VjunetXuuftofi/ElectoralDataProject/README.md

 The data contains:

-1. The results of each candidate in regular congressional elections held for the 1st to the 39th congresses.
+1. The number of votes received by each candidate in regular congressional elections held for the 1st to the 39th congresses.

 2. The results of any runoff elections, if applicable.